Tuition & Fees

 - No refund is given for classes dropped after the published deadline

 - Refunds will be processed after the add/drop deadline.

 - Students with a valid address on file and who do not have an outstanding financial obligation to the district will receive a refund in the mail or credit to their credit card.

-- For payments by check or e-check, there is a five week waiting period for checks to clear the bank before refunds will be processed.
+- For payments by check, there is a five week waiting period for checks to clear the bank before refunds will be processed.